U.S. flag

 There continues to be debate regarding genotype-phenotype correlations in LFS.

-The TP53 founder variant p.Arg337His common in southern Brazil is associated with a high risk of childhood-onset ACC, up to 55% in one series [Ferreira et al 2019].
-This variant is associated with an increased risk of breast cancer, as well as other LFS-associated cancers, although at older ages and with lower lifetime risks (50%-60%) compared to other TP53 pathogenic variants [Ferreira et al 2019].
+TP53 pathogenic variant p.Arg337His, a founder variant in southern and southeastern Brazil, is associated with a high risk of childhood-onset ACC.
+Additional LFS-associated cancers have been reported in individuals with p.Arg337His; however, these cancers tend to occur at an older age and with decreased frequency compared to individuals with other TP53 pathogenic variants [Ferreira et al 2019].
 Maternal inheritance of p.Arg337His was identified in 72% of individuals, suggesting preferential selection.
-One individual homozygous for p.Arg337His whose clinical phenotype did not appear to differ from p.Arg337His heterozygotes, has been identified [Ferreira et al 2019].
+One individual who was homozygous for p.Arg337His had a clinical phenotype that did not appear to differ from p.Arg337His heterozygotes [Ferreira et al 2019, Seidinger et al 2020].

 Penetrance